 Figure 5-figure supplement 2.
 Prometaphase and metaphase cells show different orientation in both synchronized and unsynchronized CNE-2Z and RPE1 cells after 27 T SMF exposure for 4 h.
 Quantification of prometaphase and metaphase spindle orientations in 27 T treated CNE-2Z (A) and RPE1 (B) cells from four independent coverslips from an unsynchronized or synchronized experiment.
 One dot represents one spindle.
-Data is mean ± SEM.**. p< 0.01; ***, p<0.005.
+Data is mean ± SEM. ***, p<0.005.

+Figure 5-figure supplement 3.
+Cosinus of angles between spindle long axis and the 27 T magnetic field direction.
+The calculation was based on figure 5 F and G.

 Figure 6.
 Chromosome alignment affects spindle orientation.
 CNE-2Z and RPE1 cells were treated with RO-3306 and the CENP-E inhibitor (GSK923295) before they were exposed to 27 T SMF for 4 hours.
 Cells were then harvested for Immunofluorescence experiment.
 (A) Schematic illustration of the experimental procedure.
 (B) Representative immunofluorescence images show that CNE-2Z cells with misaligned chromosomes prefer to align with their spindle long axis in parallel with the magnetic field direction (upward) but the cells with well aligned chromosomes prefer to align their chromosome plate in parallel, with the spindle long axis normal to, the magnetic field direction.
 Scale bar: 10 m.
-(C) Schematic illustration of the spindle and chromosome measurement. “a” is the spindle length, defined as the distance between two spindle poles. “b” is the chromosome distribution, defined by the maximum distance between chromosomes. “c” is the metaphase plate width.
+(C) Schematic illustration of the spindle and chromosome measurement. “a” is the spindle length, defined as the distance between two spindle poles. “b” is the chromosome distribution, defined by the maximum distance between chromosomes along the spindle long axis. “c” is the metaphase plate width.
 Measurements were done in Adobe Photoshop.
 (D) The 27 T SMF affects the angle between spindle long axis with magnetic field direction in CNE-2Z and RPE1 cells, which is determined by chromosome distribution.
 Sham and 27 T groups are shown in the figure.
 Control groups are shown in the figure supplement due to space limitation.
 (E, F) Quantification of the angle between spindle long axis with the magnetic field direction in CNE-2Z (E) or RPE1 (F) cells in control, sham control or 27 T SMF treated group to compare the difference between spindles with misaligned vs. aligned chromosomes.
 “Misaligned chromosomes” were defined as c/b<1.5 (CNE-2Z cells) or 1.8 (RPE1 cells) and “Aligned chromosomes” were defined as c/b>1.5 (CNE-2Z cells) or 1.8 (RPE1 cells).
 Quantifications for D-F were from total of 618 CNE-2Z spindles and 452 RPE1 spindles.
 Spindles for each cell type were from four independent coverslips in two independent days.
 Data is mean ± SEM. “ns”, not significant; *, p < 0.05; **, p < 0.01.
 (G) Cartoon illustrates that spindles with misaligned chromosomes tend to align along the magnetic field direction (B, upward) while spindles with compact metaphase plate tend to align normal to the field direction.

 Figure 6-figure supplement 1.
 The chromosome distribution and angle between spindle long axis and the magnetic field/gravity direction in control CNE-2Z and RPE1 cells.
 These are the control groups of figure 6D.